Arno65/Old-school-Lisp/README.md

   For this I'm using DrRacket (#lang scheme).

   This is a learning project.\
-  Learn old-school Lisp programming.\
+  It's a work in progress and at the moment the code is a bit of a mess...\ Learn old-school Lisp programming.\
   Am I able to build a chess engine?